 I just had to comment.
 Many recipes online ask you to saute chicken breast before pressure cooking in an effort “to lock in most of juices”.
 I can assure you I have cooked chicken breast in Instant Pot over 20 times and it comes out juicy if you follow my recipe.

 Yes.
 Even with skin on, if you wish.
 Same amount of time.

 6 oz or 10 oz – doesn’t matter.
 10 minutes or 15 minutes of pressure cooking is enough time to cook standard American supermarket chicken breasts.

 Yes, you can.
 You can cook as many or as little fit into a single layer.
 Same cooking time.

 Before we go onto uses for cooked chicken breast major tip – save that broth on the bottom of the pot for making soups.
 It is basically free chicken broth.:)

-- Shred it with 2 forks, refrigerate and use to make chicken tostadas, healthy chicken salad or Thai chicken salad.
-Easy!
+- Shred meat with 2 forks, refrigerate and use to make tostadas and chicken salad.

-- Refrigerate whole or cubed and use throughout the week as a meal prep.
+- Refrigerate whole or cubed and use throughout the week for lunches instead of deli meat.

 More Healthy Instant Pot Chicken Breast Recipes

 Did you know we have entire Youtube channel dedicated to healthy Instant Pot recipes and tips?
 My goal is to help you become confident with your Instant Pot by demonstrating each delicious foolproof recipe in step-by-step videos.